NewsAggregator2023/NewsAggregator/Documentation/Management/Risks/README.md

 Risk template:

-Description
+Description:
+>
-Relevant stakeholders (and impact)
+Relevant stakeholders (and impact):
-Assignee
+>
+Assignee:
+>
-Trigger (what causes it to become a problem) Symptom/cause
+Trigger (what causes it to become a problem):
+>
+Symptom/cause:
+>
-Possible Actions
+## Possible Actions
+Name:
+>
-Approaches from the hierarchy of control (elimination, substitution, isolation, process) implications/ new risks
+Approaches from the hierarchy of control (elimination, substitution, isolation, process):
+>
+implications/ new risks:
+>
-Log of decisions (decision, date, who was responsible, monitoring needed)
+Log of decisions (decision, date, who was responsible, monitoring needed):